Monal5031/Tech-fest-portal/Functions ReadMe.txt

 15. void accessUserList() : Function for admin to access the list of all users.

 16.int checkPassword(char []): Function to check the strictness of password.

+17.void accessEventWiseList(): Function to access the list of users Event-wise.

+18. void modifyEventInfo() : Function to modify Events.

+19. void modifyName(char []): Function to modify name of the event.

+20. void modifyTime(char []): Functiont to modify time of the event.

+21. void modifyInfo(char []): Function to modidy Information of the event.